purescript/documentation/Language-Guide.md

 - Named patterns
 - Guards

 Patterns need not be exhaustive.
 A pattern match failed exception will be thrown at runtime if no pattern matches the input.
+Patterns which are not exhaustive will generate warnings at compile time, however.

 Wildcard Patterns
 -----------------